amoghgarg20/Summary-Generator/server/README.md

-## Instructions to setup the server
+## Instructions to setup the server and client

 1. Add [Vosk Speech2Text](https://alphacephei.com/vosk/models/vosk-model-en-in-0.4.zip) model to
 ```